wonderful handbooks

 Winter

-The following events use part or all of the West Highland Way (WHW).
+The following events use part or all of the West Highland Way.
 They may affect your decision about when to walk.
-For confirmation of the dates and further information contact the West Highland Way rangers (see box p36).

 Note that Conic Hill remains open to walkers year-round now, even during lambing.
-The exception is for walkers with dogs; see pp22-3 for further information.
+The exception is for walkers with dogs; see pp28-9 for further information.

-In addition to the events below there are several festivals in Glasgow (see p76).
+In addition to the events below there are several festivals in Glasgow (see p83).

-- Fort William Mountain Festival A hugely popular event held in February or March at the Nevis Centre.
+- Fort William Mountain Festival (www.mountainfestival.co.uk) A hugely popular event held in February or March at the Nevis Centre.
 This week-long extravaganza began life as a mountain film festival but has grown to showcase not just films but all sorts of lectures and exhibitions.
-Some big names in the world of climbing have given talks in recent years, and there are films and workshops too.
-For further information visit www.mountainfestival.co.uk.

-- Scottish Motorcycle Trials The trail between Bridge of Orchy and Fort William is used for these six-day trials each year.
+- Scottish Motorcycle Trials (www.ssdt.org) Parts of the trail between Bridge of Orchy and Fort William are used for these six-day trials each year.
 This usually takes place over the first full week in May.
-Walkers are free to continue using the trail at this time but there could be some disturbance.
-Check www.ssdt.org for up-to-date information.
+Walkers can continue using the trail at this time but there’s obviously some disturbance.
+There’s also lots of competition for the accommodation, particularly in Kinlochleven.

-- Caledonian Challenge Taking place over one weekend in June each year, this is the largest outdoor corporate fund-raising event in Scotland.
+- Caledonian Challenge (www.caledonianchallenge.com) Taking place over one weekend in June each year, this is the largest outdoor corporate fund-raising event in Scotland.
 Up to 2000 walkers in teams of four cover various sections of the trail raising funds for local charities.
 Unless you are participating it is wise to avoid walking at the same time as the event.
-Since the inaugural event in 1996, over 12,000 people have successfully taken part.
-For further details see www.caledonianchallenge.com.

-- West Highland Way Race This also takes place in June but has far fewer entrants for obvious reasons.
-The idea is to race from Milngavie Station to Fort William Leisure Centre, setting off at 1am and hopefully finishing before noon the next day, ie to complete the entire West Highland Way in just 35 hours.
-The record for men for the 95 miles (152km) from Milngavie to Fort William was broken in 2006 by Jez Bragg who completed the route in 15 hours 44 minutes and 50 seconds.
+- West Highland Way Race (www.westhighlandwayrace.org) This also takes place in June but has far fewer entrants than the Caledonian Challenge for obvious reasons.
+The idea is to race from Milngavie Station to Fort William Leisure Centre, setting off at 1am and hopefully finishing before noon next day, ie to complete the entire West Highland Way in just 35 hours.
+The record for men was broken in 2015 by Paul Giblin who did the route in 14 hours 20 minutes and 11 seconds.
 Lucy Colquhoun holds the women’s record, taking 17 hours 16 minutes and 20 seconds in 2007.
-For more information visit www.westhigh landwayrace.org.

-- Ben Race If you are in the Ben Nevis area on the first Saturday in September try to watch the Ben Race when up to 500 fell-runners reach the summit and return to the glen in ludicrously short times.
+- Ben Race (www.bennevisrace.co.uk) If you are in the Ben Nevis area on the first Saturday in September try to watch the Ben Race when up to 600 fell-runners reach the summit and return to the glen in ludicrously short times.
 This spectacle began in 1895 when William Swan ran to the top and back down in 2 hours 41 minutes.
-Today the men’s record stands at 1 hour 25 minutes 34 seconds, and the women’s 1 hour 43 minutes and 25 seconds (both records, incidentally, were set in 1984, by Kenny and Pauline Stewart respectively).
-For more information, visit www.bennevisrace.co.uk.
+Today the men’s record stands at 1 hour 25 minutes 34 seconds, and the women’s 1 hour 43 minutes and 25 seconds (both set in 1984, by Kenny Stuart and Pauline Haworth).

 West Highland Way: Milngavie to Fort William